 Marge: (laughs) He's just kidding.
 We'd like to thank Fox and the good people at Budget Lodge.

-Fake Lisa: I'm Lisa, peppy, blonde, and stunning!
+- Brainless Beauty: The replacement Lisa seems to have been held back in school... multiple times.Fake Lisa: I'm Lisa, peppy, blonde, and stunning!
 Sophomore prom queen five years running!
 Go-o-o-o, Lisa!

 - Calling Card: Played with in Chief Wiggum P.I..
 Near the beginning, while Wiggum and Skinner are discussing about their current situation, a skull is thrown through the window, and the duo realise they have an enemy.
 Later on, another skull was left behind after Ralph was kidnapped.
 Cue Skinner: "Big Daddy's trademark calling card... it's right here inside the skull."

 - Chair Reveal: Played with in Chief Wiggum P.I., as we see Big Daddy run into his office and get into position so he could pull off this trope when Wiggum comes in a moment later.